GeorgiaDome Final 2026 Mock Draft

 The other two lived up to their draft status.
 Love's game could have a Derrick Henry/Bijan Robinson type of effect and that is too tempting for teams to pass up especially a HC on his 2nd opportunity.

 The Giants do not have the need for the 3 top EDGE rushers and that plays to their advantage in this mock.
+Tyson is rumored here but #5 is way too rich.
+When they traded "Sexy Dexy" for #10, I assume that was for them to get their defender at #5 and Tyson/OL at #10.
 Reaching at #5 doesn't make a ton of sense for Fano or Mauigoa.
 While solid players, tackles that go top 5 are typically franchise left tackles, not right tackles or right guards, which are the Giants needs.

-Thus, this pick comes down to wide receiver, linebacker, or safety.
-Downs and Styles are much better prospects than the WRs in this draft and the Giants seem set to go with Nabers, Mooney, and Slaton.
+Thus, this pick comes down to linebacker, or safety.
 While Downs is ranked higher on my board, Safeties don't typically go top 5 and his "degenerative knee" could be an issue for a team looking to make that move in the Top 5.

 The Giants signed Tremaine Edmunds but need another LB.
 Styles has make up to be a defensive chess piece.
 The former safety could still be used as a "Kyle Hamilton" type piece familiar to what Harbaugh used in Baltimore but is also capable of playing traditional Mike LB or edge in a 3rd down rush package.
 That level of versatility will appeal to the Giants as they start to rebuild their team in the Harbaugh image.

-If the Browns move this pick and trade down, it won't be to take Tate later, It would be for OT Kayden Proctor.
-The Browns reportedly love Proctor but are shy to take him at #6.
+If the Browns move this pick and trade down, It would be for OT Kayden Proctor, assuming Fano is off the board.
+The Browns reportedly love Proctor as a back-up plan for Fano.

 7.

 The Commanders would love if Love was here at 7.
 However, those chances are pretty low.
 EDGE was a priority but the Commanders signed 3 guys in Free Agency and Bain hasn't been connected to Washington at this time.
-If Love or Bailey/Reese are available, I expect Washington to be their floor.
-However, there is a good shot they are gone at this point.
-Instead the Commanders have been looking at CB prospects and Caleb Downs.
+If Love, Styles, Bailey, or Reese are available, I expect Washington to be their floor.
+However, there is a good shot they are all gone at this point.
+Downs seems like a great projection here but the Commanders have stated they feel good at Safety with Cross, Harris, and Martin.
+Instead the Commanders invest in another weapon for Jayden Daniels to be successful and take the dependable Carnell Tate over the often injured Jordyn Tyson.

 The Saints decided to build around 2nd round QB Tyler Shough and must give him the weapons to have success under Kellen Moore.
 They accomplished this with RB Travis Etienne but WR is a huge need opposite Chris Olave.
-The problem is Carnell Tate is off the board and Lemon/Tyson have risks at #8; Lemon is a slot and more shifty than fast and Tyson is falling due to injury history.
-While I believe Tyson is the more attractive option, the Saints may decide to wait until #42 to address WR since their vacancy is a WR2 position.
-Instead the Saints look to boost their pass rush rotation with Rueben Bain.
+However, the Saints have leaked that they may decide to wait until #42 to address WR since their vacancy is a WR2 position and there are other areas of need.
+They also currently have 10 other WRs on the roster fighting for that spot.
+Instead the Saints look to boost their defense with Caleb Downs.

 The Chiefs could go WR, CB, EDGE, or OL at #9.
-Protection for Patrick Mahomes, who is coming off a torn ACL and might not start the season, is crucial for the Chiefs to have any shot at the postseason this year.
+Protection for Patrick Mahomes, who is coming off a torn ACL and might not start the season, is crucial for the Chiefs to have any shot at the postseason this year but it seems the Chiefs have been zeroed in on one prospect and that is Rueben Bain.

 Rebuild Mode.
 Miami only has 3 players from their 2023 roster.
 That is insane considering that was only 2 seasons ago.
 The Dolphins truly are rebuilding from the ground up and have needs at every position.
 Should a Top 10 target fall, Miami should look a just acquiring the BPA and that happened here with Francis Mauigoa, who won't have to travel far.